-When you donate to organizations that provide assistance to qualifying charitable organizations, qualifying foster care organizations, public and private schools, and the Arizona Military Family Relief Fund, you can receive a dollar-for-dollar tax credit on your Arizona state return.
+When you donate to organizations that provide assistance to qualifying charitable organizations; qualifying foster care organizations; public, charter, and private schools; and the Arizona Military Family Relief Fund, you can receive a dollar-for-dollar tax credit on your Arizona state return.
 Below are descriptions of the various tax credits and links to qualifying organizations.
-The only change for the 2020 tax credit was a small increase to the private school donation limits.
+The only change for the 2022 tax credit was a small increase to the private school donation limits.

-- Qualifying Charitable Organization (QCO) Tax Credit.* The QCO doubles the allowable amount of what formerly was known as the Charitable Tax Credit.
-Extended to the 2019 tax year, the QCO single or head-of-household credit is up to $400; for those filing jointly, it is up to $800.
-Like its predecessor, the QCO supports organizations providing assistance to Arizona residents that are low income, chronically ill or have physically disabled children.
+- Qualifying Charitable Organization (QCO) Tax Credit.* The QCO, formerly known as the Charitable Tax Credit, single or head-of-household credit is up to $400; for those filing jointly, it is up to $800.
+Like its predecessor, the QCO supports organizations providing assistance to Arizona residents that are low income, chronically ill, or have physically disabled children.
 Click here for a complete list of qualifying organizations.
 If you need a recommendation, we support the Central Arizona Dental Society Foundation.
-It provides free dental care for those that cannot afford it.
+They provide free dental care for those that cannot afford it.

 - The Qualifying Foster Care Organizations (QFCO) Tax Credit.* The QFCO, which is also new, is similar to the QCO but is intended for foster-care community services.
-Extended to the 2019 tax year, the QFCO single or head-of-household credit is up to $500; for joint filers, it is up to $1,000.
+The QFCO single or head-of-household credit is up to $500; for joint filers, it is up to $1,000.
 Click here for a complete list of qualifying foster care organizations.
 If you need a recommendation, we support Arizonans for Children, which provides children in foster care with assistance and family placement.

 - The Public/Charter School Tax Credit.* This credit supports extracurricular activities that require students to pay a fee in order to participate.
 Taxpayers are not required to have children to take the credit, which is $200 for single or head-of-household, and $400 for joint filers.
 Click here for a complete list of public schools.
 If you need a recommendation, we support Longview Elementary, a public school in the Osborn School District that serves a low income community.

-- The Private School Tuition Credit.* This credit provides scholarship money to students attending private school.
-It is a maximum of $1,183 for single or head of household, and $2,365 for joint filers.
+- The Private School Tuition Credit (STO).* This credit provides scholarship money to students attending private school.
+It is a maximum of $1,243 for single or head of household, and $2,483 for joint filers.
 Click here for a complete list of qualifying private school organizations.
 If you need a recommendation, we support Pappas Kids Schoolhouse Foundation.
 It is an organization that assists with the educational needs of low-income, homeless, and at-risk Arizona youth and their families.

-- The Arizona Military Family Relief Fund (MFRF). **CLOSED!
-1 MILLION CAP HAS BEEN REACHED** MFRF is administered by the Arizona Department of Veterans’ Services and helps families of injured or killed service members with special expenses.
+- The Arizona Military Family Relief Fund (MFRF).
+MFRF is administered by the Arizona Department of Veterans’ Services and helps families of injured or killed service members with special expenses.
 Certain cash contributions to the fund qualify for a credit.
 The fund has an annual cap of $1 million for refundable Arizona tax credits.
 Single or head-of-household taxpayers can take up to a $200 tax credit; joint filers, up to $400.
-In 2019, the $1 million cap was reached by mid-August.
-Make your donation as soon as possible to ensure you get in before the cap is reached.
+If you plan to contribute to the MFRF, do so soon as it tends to cap out quickly.

-*To claim these credits on your 2020 Arizona tax return, contributions must be made by April 15, 2021.
+*To claim the first four credits listed above on your 2022 Arizona tax return, contributions must be made by April 17, 2023.